billagee/selenium-csharp-grid-devcontainer/README.md

 # selenium-csharp-grid-devcontainer

-Demo project that shows how to launch a `dotnet/sdk` dev container for VS Code with a Selenium Grid sidecar container.
+Demo project that shows how to launch a VS Code dev container based on `dotnet/sdk` with a Selenium Grid sidecar container.

-Useful for developing/debugging C# Selenium tests that are written to execute on a Grid server environment.
+This setup is useful for developing/debugging C# Selenium tests that are written to execute on a Grid server environment.

 The project files were created with the dotnet CLI: